ldrumm/wordpress-unsafe-mimetypes/readme.txt

 = Once I've added a filetype to the whitelist, can I then use the WordPress media manager to include uploaded files in my Post/Page? =

 Yes.
 This is the expected usage.
-The author uses it to distribute `.wav` and `.flac` audio files, and upload `.png` images as part of the post.
+The author uses it to distribute `.wav` and `.flac` audio files, as part of a post.

 = Is is safe to allow users to upload `php` files? =